Salt Connectivity

 2. Proxies Connectivity

-salt-broker service is used on Uyuni Proxies to forward salt traffic between the Uyuni Server and salt-minion service used on the client side.
+salt-broker service is used on Uyuni Proxies to forward Salt traffic between the Uyuni Server and salt-minion service used on the client side.
 It is possible that salt-broker and all the clients behind it could be affected with the same issue as the clients directly connected to the Uyuni Server.
 The issue could be fixed with the same parameters as recommended for the minions, but specified in /etc/salt/broker on each Uyuni Proxy.

 Listing 2.
-Example: Keepalive parameters example values
+Example: Values for Keepalive Parameters

 ###### ZeroMQ connection options ######